gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

       for which a test package will be created.
 The file name may be given with a path.

-  * :samp:`{gcc_switches}`
-      is a list of switches for
-      *gcc*.
-These switches will be passed on to all compiler invocations made by *gnattest* to generate a set of ASIS trees.
-Here you can provide ``-I`` switches to form the source search path, use the ``-gnatec`` switch to set the configuration file, use the ``-gnat05`` switch if sources should be compiled in Ada 2005 mode, etc.

   * :samp:`{switches}`
       is an optional sequence of switches as described below.

+  * :samp:`{gcc_switches}`
+      is a list of additional switches for
+      *gcc* that will be passed to all compiler invocations made by *gnattest* to generate a set of ASIS trees.

   *gnattest* results can be found in two different places.

   * *automatic harness*:
-      This is the harness code, which is located by default in "gnattest/harness" directory that is created in the object directory of corresponding project file.
-All of this code is generated completely automatically and can be destroyed and regenerated at will.
-It is not recommended to modify this code manually, since it could easily be overridden by mistake.
+      This is the harness code, which is located by default in "gnattest/harness" directory created in the object directory of the main project file.
+All of this code is generated completely automatically and can be destroyed and regenerated at will, with the exception of the file *gnattest_common.gpr*, which is created if absent, but never overwritten.
+It is not recommended to modify other files manually, since these modifications will be lost if *gnattest* is re-run.
       The entry point in the harness code is the project file named *test_driver.gpr*.
 Tests can be compiled and run using a command such as:

       ::

-         $ gnatmake -P<harness-dir>/test_driver test_runner
+         $ gprbuild -P<harness-dir>/test_driver

-      Note that you might need to specify the necessary values of scenario variables when you are not using the AUnit defaults.
+      Note that if you need to adjust any options used to compile the harness, you can do so by editing the file *gnattest_common.gpr*.

   * *actual unit test skeletons*:
       A test skeleton for each visible subprogram is created in a separate file, if it